MukurtuCMS/mukurtudocs/docs/source/migration/Migration.md

 ![migrate-03](../embeds/migrate-03.png)

 Enter the Mukurtu 3 database credentials you identified earlier ([Preparing Migration Credentials](/docs/source/migration/MigrationCredentials.md)).
+Note that if your database type was "mySQL", you should select "MariaDB".
 Click "Review migration".

 ![migrate-04](../embeds/migrate-04.png)